 How to create an employee referral program

-Given the evidence of lower turnover rate among recruits found through employee referrals, and the added benefit of increased staff engagement, it's no surprise that more companies today have instituted employee referral programs.
+Given the evidence of lower turnover rates among recruits found through employee referrals, and the added benefit of increased staff engagement, it's no surprise that more companies today have instituted employee referral programs.
 Most effective employee referral programs include rewards (e.g., extra vacation days, trips, cash bonuses) for employees who recommend someone whom you eventually hire, and who stays with the company for a specific period.

 Before you launch an employee referral program, make sure you consider the ramifications and establish a systematic process for administering it.
 Some questions to consider include: